 The variable stores full path to the workspace directory.
 The workspace directory is created on startup and deleted (if it is empty) on cleanup automatically.

-, which means the workspace will be
+The default value is .bb-workspace, which means the workspace will be

 created in the same directory, where caller script is stored.
 To override